errorexists/Getting-Started-With-OpenCore/README.md

 * [AptioFixPkg](https://github.com/acidanthera/AptioFixPkg/releases)
 * [mountEFI](https://github.com/corpnewt/MountEFI) or some form of EFI mounting.
 Clover Configurator works just as well
 * Xcode (or other plist editor) to edit .plist files.
 * USB formatted as MacOS Journaled with GUID partition map.
-This is to test opencore without overwriting your working clover.
+This is to test opencore without overwriting your working Clover.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A working Hackintosh to test on.